CoreyCain-Xubuntu/Calculator/README.md

 # Calculator
-A simple calculator.
-Some small animation and visual effects.
+A basic calculator based on a 10 key layout.
+Some small animation and visual effects using JQuery, CSS, and HTML.